freenet-public/graphql-monkey/README.md

 # GraphQL Monkey

-:monkey: A test framework for running fully automated, randomized tests against any GraphQL API.
+:monkey: A test framework and CLI for running fully automated, randomized tests against any GraphQL API.